Nigersaurus

 Behavior and Lifestyle

 Nigersaurus is believed to behave much like other herbivore sauropods.
 They had probably spent most of their time in hang-dog positions and grazing low-lying vegetation.
 Nigersaurus had difficulty in holding their head upward or horizontally.
-So eating leaves and other parts of long trees was not possible for them.
+So eating leaves and other parts of long Trees was not possible for them.

 Paleontologists believe that their behavior can be compared with today’s cows.
 Nigersaurus were social and remained herds as a protection strategy.
 Due to insufficient fossil evidence, the reproduction strategy of Nigersaurus is not known.
 However, studying the other related sauropods gives a clue that, they would nest in colonies for laying eggs.
 They also provided food, care, and protection to their offspring.